Menu

 In the U.S., asbestos products were never totally banned from public use.
 Consequently, some manufacturers continue to add the mineral fiber to materials for heat resistance.
 As a result, countless people have been exposed to asbestos at home, work, or in other older buildings.

 Today, manufacturing the following asbestos products is prohibited.
 Yet, you may still come across them in older vehicles, houses, and structures.
-However, testing samples of material by a certified laboratory is the only way to reveal contamination.
+However, testing material samples by a certified laboratory is the only way to reveal contamination.

 Banned asbestos products: